janoma/study/README.md

 The problem is related to iterators for two *different* sets of type `std::set<T, C1>` and `std::set<T, C2>`, where the compare objects are different.

+### Bit field
+An attempt to save as much memory as possible by storing a `bool` as a bit in some other numeric field, and making ad-hoc *getters* and *setters* so the change is transparent to the outside.
+The experiment was actually made with two `bool`s so the modifications to the code could be appreciated.